 Bathroom with bath, walk-in shower, WC and wash-basin

-Bedroom 3 with twin beds (2'6" recommended for children only), TV and DVD player
+Bedroom 3 with small twin beds (2'6" recommended for children only), TV and DVD player

 Sitting-room with Kitchen-area with microwave